 For this assignment, you will have 6 weeks to complete the entire project in the following phases:

 - Week 01 : Intro and writing portion

-- Week 02: Learn about images, collect image resources, and turn in.
+- Week 02: Learn about images, Creative Commons and Public Domain licenses, collect image resources, and turn in.

 - Week 03: Learn about audio, capturing audio, editing audio, collect and record audio resources, and turn in.

-- Week 04: Learn about video, modern formats and codecs, capturing and finding video, CC and PD licenses, shoot and collect video resources, and turn in.
+- Week 04: Learn about video, modern formats and codecs, capturing and finding video, shoot and collect video resources, and turn in.

 - Week 05: Learn how to use Adobe Premier, storyboard, and create a rough draft video.

 - Week 06: Get peer review feedback and complete assignment.

 You will need to use audio, video, and still imagery with Audacity, Adobe Premier, and Photoshop to edit and composite files.
 The written copy must be produced exclusively by the student without outside help.